Skip to main content

 For the mobility of the future

 Transforming the transport system is an essential element of achieving climate protection goals in Germany and around the world.
-For this to happen, there will need to be substantial reductions to harmful emissions from the transport sector before the end of the 2020s.
-Germany intends to set the standard for electrical mobility markets while also funding work on alternative fuels and massively expanding travel by rail and bike.
+For this to happen, there will need to be substantial reductions to harmful emissions from the transport sector in the 2020s.
+The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › therefore wants to encourage work on alternative fuels and expand the rail and cycling infrastructure.
 The long-term goal is to completely decarbonise the transport sector.

 Promoting battery cell manufacturing